Interest and Expense on the Income Statement

 Investing Lesson 4 - Analyzing an Income Statement

-The next section of the income statement with which we are going to deal gets into interest income and interest expense.
-These are particularly important when you are dealing with certain types of businesses in industries or sectors such as banking, insurance, and real estate so pay careful attention to this section if you are considering investing in the stock of a company operating in or around these areas of the economy.
+The next section of the income statement that we will deal with covers the topics of interest income and interest expense.
+These are particularly important when you are dealing with businesses in industries or sectors such as banking, insurance, and real estate.

 Interest Income on the Income Statement